Korez-23-tech/Resume/README.md

 > This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit [her website](http://themes.3rdwavemedia.com/) for more themes.

-I have made this into a Jekyll Theme.
+I have forked this Jekyll Theme for my own CV.
 Checkout the live demo [here](https://online-cv.webjeda.com).

 <table>
   <tr>